 Animal Control Officers respond to complaints involving a variety of domesticated animals; livestock (horses, pigs, llamas, alpacas, sheep and goats), dogs, cats and small animals (rabbits, poultry, guinea pigs, exotics).

 Officers receive a limited commission from the Snohomish County Sheriff’s Office and are armed.
 Officers investigate animal related complaints and enforce state laws and county ordinances pertaining to animals.

-Officers complete a minimum of 16 weeks of field training and attend the Basic Law Enforcement Reserve Academy (249.5 hour minimum) through the Criminal Justice Training Commission and the Washington State Animal Control and / or National Animal Control Academy (80 hours) as they are available.
+Officers complete a minimum of 16 weeks of field training and attend the Basic Law Enforcement Reserve Academy (249.5 hour minimum) through the Criminal Justice Training Commission as available or equivalent training and the Washington State Animal Control and / or National Animal Control Academy (80 hours) as they are available.

 Officers work independently in designated patrol areas and have an assigned vehicle with specialized equipment.
 Officers occasionally operate a truck and livestock trailer and are on-call on a weekly rotation.

 # of Staff: 10